-One of God's gifts to man was free choice
+One of God's gifts to man was free will

 We have dignity and value through free will.
 We are not robots.
 In our freedom God wants us to choose life (Deuteronomy 30:15-19).
-Why did God take the risk of giving us the freedom to choose?
+Why did God take the risk of giving us free will?